Ikytsu/Ikytsu/README.md

 I'm a French developper who love low level programming.
 I like programming programming languages and brainfuck.
 I am learning asm and llvm.
+I am working on a programming language :).

 ### Using IDE